wp-plugins/wp-security-scan/readme.txt

 Please let me know any bugs, improvements, comments, suggestions.

 == Frequently Asked Questions ==

+= Can I deactivate WP Security Scan once I've run it once? =

+No.  WP Security Scan needs to be left activated to work.
+Version hiding, turning off DB errors, removing WP ID META tag from HTML output, and other functionality will cease if you deactivate the plugin.

 = How do I change the file permissions on my WordPress installation?  =